Welcome to the Environmental Protection Authority

 See available roles and job vacancies, qualifications we seek, and application forms and information

-We will be regulating activities in the EEZ and Continental Shelf when the Act comes into force or no later than 1 July 2014.
+We commenced regulation of activities in the EEZ and Continental Shelf when the EEZ Act came into force on 28 June 2013.